AndreasG11/MAE224/Wind-Turbine-Creo-Export-Tutorial.md

 For the final plane, we essentially want something which is normal to both our other planes + a reference point.
 Start another plane dialog box and click one of the 2 previously created planes, then change the dialog box to “Normal”.
 Then CTRL+click the other plane and set it to “Normal” as well.
 Finally CTRL+click the leading edge point and hit OK.

-Now save your part and download the two files on Blackboard called “metric_hub.prt” and “Rotor_Assembly.asm” and put these files in your working directory.
+Now save your part and download the two files on github called “metric_hub.prt” and “Rotor_Assembly.asm” and put these files in your working directory.
 MAKE SURE THESE FILES ARE IN YOUR CURRENT WORKING DIRECTORY!
 Open the “Rotor_Assembly.asm” file and you should see a donut-shaped hub, this is the beginning of your wind turbine!
 All we have to do is bring in your rotor and quickly pattern it.

 <p align="center">
 <img src="https://github.com/mkfu/MAE224/blob/master/images/Final%20Project/Creo9.png" width="800">